 Interested in getting feedback on your teaching?
 At your request, I can visit your classroom and observe you teach.
-Since I am not affiliated with any college or department, you can view me as a neutral source (sort of like Swiitzerland).
+Since I am not affiliated with any college or department, you can view me as a neutral source (sort of like Switzerland).

 A pre and post observation instructor form will be filled out by you that covers your lesson's objectives and goals for that course.
 A confidential evaluation rubric will be filled out on the day of your classroom visit that is just for you.
-It is your choice if you'd like to share it with your chair and dean; you can also choose to include it in your faculty activiities report and tenure packet as evidence of successful teaching-- it is completely up to you.
+It is your choice if you'd like to share it with your chair and dean; you can also choose to include it in your faculty activities report and tenure packet as evidence of successful teaching - it is completely up to you.
 The rubric covers content delivery, organization, instructional environment and materials, interaction and presentation, as well as a student observation.

 Approximately 10 minutes before the official class time is over, you will be asked to leave the room so students can fill out an anonymous survey.
 This is a great way to receive feedback before the end of a semester.

 Following my classroom visit, I will meet with you again to discuss what I observed as well as any possible tools and strategies you may want to consider exploring.